Erikorn/Assignments/Level 1/Escape Room/storyline.md

-  It appears to be a large and solid wooden door, with a smaller wicket door in the center.
+ It appears to be a large and solid wooden door, with an iron lock and a smaller half-size door in the center.
-  There is also an iron keyhole on the side.")

 Knock on the Door